sim2126/Google-Play-Store-Reviews-Sentiment-Analysis/README.md

-# Google-Play-Store-Reviews-Sentiment-Analysis
-# Google Play Store Review Sentiment Analysis
+# Google Play Store Reviews Sentiment Analysis

 This project builds a machine learning pipeline to perform sentiment analysis on Google Play Store reviews.
-We demonstrate data retrieval, preprocessing, model implementation (comparing three different approaches), and comprehensive evaluation.
+The project demonstrates data retrieval, preprocessing, model implementation (comparing three different approaches), and comprehensive evaluation.

 ## Core Functionality

-1.  **Data Retrieval**: We fetch up to 50,000 of the most recent reviews for a specified Android app from the Google Play Store.
+1.  **Data Retrieval**: Fetches up to 50,000 of the most recent reviews for a specified Android app from the Google Play Store.
-2.  **Model Comparison**: We implement and compare three distinct sentiment analysis models:
+2.  **Model Comparison**: Implements and compares three distinct sentiment analysis models:
     * A rule-based baseline (VADER).
     * A traditional machine learning classifier (Logistic Regression with TF-IDF).
     * A pre-trained transformer model (DistilBERT).
-3.  **Evaluation**: We conduct a proper train/test evaluation using a suite of metrics: accuracy, precision, recall, F1-score, and confusion matrices.
+3.  **Evaluation**: Conducts a proper train/test evaluation using a suite of metrics: accuracy, precision, recall, F1-score, and confusion matrices.
-4.  **Analysis**: We provide a clear analysis of model performance to determine the most suitable model for the task.
+4.  **Analysis**: Provides a clear analysis of model performance to determine the most suitable model for the task.

 ## Technical Requirements & Implementation